stellar-deprecated/horizon-importer/doc/introduction.md

 ## Transactions API

-The Transactions API exists to help you make transactions against the stellar network.
+The Transactions API exists to help you make transactions against the Stellar network.
 It provides ways to help you create valid transactions, such as providing an account's sequence number or latest known balances.

 In addition to the read endpoints, the Transactions API also provides the endpoint to submit transactions.